Zecao/ExecutorOpenDssBr/README.md

 # ExecutorOpenDss
 This project is a C# OpenDSS (http://smartgrid.epri.com/SimulationTool.aspx) customization to batch calculate the power flow of brazilian eletric distribution feeders.
 The project main objective is calculate energy and power losses.
-The feeder *.dss files (see feeder example directory) are very similar to the ones created by the brazilian regulatory agency (http://aneel.gov.br/) program (GeoPerdas.exe).
+The feeder *.dss files (see FeederExample directory) are very similar to the ones created by the brazilian regulatory agency (http://aneel.gov.br/) program (GeoPerdas.exe).
+In fact they are created from the same database (GeoPerdas), using a FME project (see item 3 below).

 There are 3 directories in this project:
 1. ExecutorOpenDssBr: the C# project.